 A GIS Analysis of Climate Change and Snowpack on Columbia Basin Tribal Lands

 Graves, D. 2008.
 A GIS Analysis of Climate Change and Snowpack on Columbia Basin Tribal Lands.
-Columbia River Inter-Tribal Fish Commission Report reference #08-05, Portland, Oregon.
+Columbia River Inter-Tribal Fish Commission Technical Report 08-05, Portland, Oregon.
+20p.